sebastianruder/NLP-progress/french/summarization.md

 We report cross-lingual comparative analyses based on state-of-the-art systems.
 These highlight existing biases which motivate the use of a multi-lingual dataset.

-Below results ranked by chronological order.
+Below results are ranked by chronological order.

 | Model | ROUGE-1 | ROUGE-2 | ROUGE-L | METEOR | Paper / Source | Code |
 | --------------- | :-----: | :-----: | :-----: | :-----: | -------------- | ---- |